crgwbr/accordance/README.md

 Note: the same version of Unison should be install on both systems.

-Next, if the hostname of either machine ever changes (this is normally only the case for the local system, it it's a portable device like a laptop), add an environment variable to your `~/.bashrc` file to set a consistant system hostname for Unison:
+Next, if the hostname of either machine ever changes (this is normally only the case for the local system, if it's a portable device like a laptop), add an environment variable to your `~/.bashrc` file to set a consistant system hostname for Unison:

 ```bash
 echo 'export UNISONLOCALHOSTNAME="MYLOCALSYSTEM"' >> ~/.bashrc